Arts Illiana

 Swope Art Museum

 The Swope Art Museum is a place where you can discover the best of American art.
 Located in the heart of Downtown Terre Haute in the Arts & Culture District, the Museum offers a schedule of changing exhibitions, talks, tours, art classes, and more.
-Open Tuesday through Sunday 12-5 with extended hours on Fridays until 8.
 Group tours by appointment.
 Admission is free and validated parking is available in the Sky Garden Parking Garage.

 |